 Weddings are truly life-changing events and celebrated in different ways across cultures.
 Germans have their fair share of unique traditions for the Hochzeit (literally meaning “high time”), including Polterabend, Trachtenhochzeit, and others, described below.
 (Germany’s special food and drink traditions for weddings, like Hochzeitssuppe and Hochzeitnudeln, are described on the German Wedding Foods page.)
 Many of these traditions have roots in centuries past, but are still embraced by today’s generations in the days up to and including the wedding day.
-The activities afterwards are perhaps better left to the newlyweds.
+The activities afterward are perhaps better left to the newlyweds.

 An alternative to stag night (Junggesellenabschied) and rehearsal dinner, the Polterabend is celebrated by both bride- and groom-to-be.
 The Polterabend party is held the day or a week before the wedding and involves the entire family along with friends, neighbors and possibly the entire village.
 All the guests will bring stuff that breaks and makes a lot of noise, such as plates, glass, earthenware, porcelain, vases, flowerpots, tiles, sinks and even toilets.
 All of these will be trashed and broken in front of the bride’s home, accompanied by lots of good party foods and drinks.
 Poltern literally means to rumble (as in Poltergeist), and the broken shards are regarded in Germany as a symbol of good luck.
 Usually, trash dumps are provided to the parents of the bride to facilitate the cleanup.